 Can you guess which classic barbershop tune this is a parody of?
 All sorts of mischief is created by substituting fancy words for the normal ones.
 Do give this uniquely strange piece a try.

+The Ames Brothers sang this cleverly written tune back in the ’50s.
 This allegedly sinful sweetie turns out to be a brand new baby girl.
-Guaranteed to have be an audience-pleaser.
-The chart is no longer exclusive to Susan Wells, the Southern Belle.
+Guaranteed to be a surprising audience-pleaser.

 This contestable version of a beautiful ballad is most sincere but also rather sophisticated.
 Do give this strong song a try.